 Industry vanished and in the 1970's artists and homesteaders seeking large and inexpensive loft spaces for live/work moved in.
 Since the 1970's it has been a haven for creative types looking for the only thing equal to inspiration in New York – space.
 Near the end of the 20th century, as property became more and more expensive in Manhattan, DUMBO became increasingly gentrified.

 Like all great neighborhoods pioneered by artists, this one has also caught the eye of huge retailers and developers.
 DUMBO is home to the famous pizzeria Grimaldi's (accessible by land and sea), Jacques Torres chocolate shop, St. Ann's Warehouse (which hosts inovative theatrical performances) and numerous other artistic venues.

 DUMBO is a tiny neighborhood with a big name and spectacular views of Manhattan’s skyline, NY Harbor, the Statue of Liberty and Brooklyn Bridge.
 DUMBO is also defined by its location, being the first neighborhood in Brooklyn off the Brooklyn Bridge.
 It is now a choice location for well-heeled professionals, corporate decision-makers and successful artists.

 * Just to the north is the neighborhood of Vinegar Hill, which boasts nineteenth-century houses and Belgian-block streets.
-Despite the area’s historical name (after the site of a 1798 British-Irish military battle), there are modern luxury condos sprouting here in Vinegar Hill too.
+Despite the area’s historical name (after the site of a 1798 British-Irish military battle), there are modern luxury condos and restaurants here and in Vinegar Hill too.